NearDeFi/shade-agent-js/README.md

 All subsequent contractCalls will be made from this account (unless otherwise specified).

-### registerWorker() -> success: bool
+### registerAgent() -> success: bool

-This method gathers all the data from the TEE and calls the Shade Agent Smart contract `registerWorker` method.
+This method gathers all the data from the TEE and calls the Shade Agent Smart contract `registerAgent` method.

 Once a shade agent is registered it can call any contract methods that are allowed by it's docker image codehash.